-- 1. Observing the ball carrier and action around him. - 2.
-Blowing your whistle and marking the forward progress or out of bounds spot if the ball becomes dead in the middle or on your side of the field.
-If the ball goes to the other side of the field, backing up your colleague on the other side of the field by either estimating the dead-ball spot or mirroring his spot. - 3.
+- 1. Observing the ball carrier and action around them. - Blowing your whistle and marking the forward progress or out of bounds spot if the ball becomes dead in the middle or on your side of the field.
+If the ball goes to the other side of the field, backing up your colleague on the other side of the field by either estimating the dead-ball spot or mirroring their spot. - 3.
 Observing any fumble where you are the nearest official or have the best view, and marking the spot with a bean bag. - 4.
-Observing fouls by all players generally in your area, but particularly: - (a) illegal block in the back and holding fouls at the point of attack, especially those made by a wide receiver, tight end, lead back or pulling lineman

-- (b) illegal block below the waist fouls by players on your side of the formation - (c) safety-related fouls such as face masking, tripping or chop blocks - (d) late hits by any player after the ball is dead - (e) unnecessary roughness against the quarterback after he has handed off or pitched the ball on a play away from you - 5.
-Ruling (with help from the Referee on passes from deep in the backfield) whether a pass is backward or forward, and signalling a backward pass [Sup5] immediately if the pass is clearly backward.
-Noting any backward pass signal from the Referee.
+Observing fouls by all players generally in your area, but particularly: - (a) illegal block in the back and holding fouls at the point of attack, especially those made by a wide receiver, tight end, lead back or pulling lineman - (b) illegal block below the waist fouls by players on your side of the formation - (c) safety-related fouls such as face masking, tripping, chop blocks or illegal blind-side blocks - (d) late hits by any player after the ball is dead - (e) unnecessary roughness against the quarterback after they have handed off or pitched the ball on a play away from you - 5.
+Ruling (with help from the Referee or Centre Judge on passes from deep in the backfield) whether a pass is backward or forward, and signalling a backward pass [Sup5] immediately if the pass is clearly backward.
+Noting any backward pass signal from the Referee or Centre Judge.
+Do not attempt to make a pass/fumble ruling if the passer is contacted leave that to the Referee.